 I wanted to visit Banaras for many reasons.
 A nostalgic call as I lived there as a kid for some time.
 A divine call for being a practicing Hindu.
-An exploratory call to see all that we hear about this ancient city, an art and culture intrigue since I learned about the Sarnath school of Art, Lunar sandstone, Ramnagar Ram Leela etc. Curiosity about Kabir and his works.
+An exploratory call to see all that we hear about this ancient city, art, and culture intrigue since I learned about the Sarnath School of Art, Lunar sandstone, Ramnagar Fort, Ram Leela, etc. Curiosity about Kabir and his works.
 And of course, all other reasons for which this is one of the most visited cities in the world.
 They say all that can be written about Varanasi has already been written.
 So what am I trying to write here?
-I can only say I am writing about the time and space in my life that intersected with this city of many names and fames.
+I can only say I am writing about the time and space in my life that intersected with this city of many names and fame.

-What stood out most was the Akkhad and Fakkad attitude of Banarasi people.
-The ubiquitous proud that ‘we are the best’ and we are leading the world came from just about everyone.
+What stood out most was the Akkhad and Fakkad attitude of the Banarasi people.
+The ubiquitous was proud that “we are the best” and we are leading the world came from just about everyone.
 People give you false information with such confidence that you tend to doubt your own knowledge.
-Saying ‘I do not know’ is beyond them.
-At the same time, there was a certain Masti that a lot of them carried like a Rickshaw driver after taking a certain amount from you tells you the actual rate for that ride.
-Sometimes they laugh off and say Banarasis have ulti khopdi, and why should it not be, ‘yahan to Ganga bhi ulti behti hai’ i.e. even the Ganga flows in reverse direction here.
+Saying “I do not know” is beyond them.
+At the same time, there was a certain Masti that a lot of them carried like a Rickshaw driver after taking a certain amount, from you, tells you the actual rate for that ride.
+Sometimes they laugh off and say Banarasis have ulti khopdi, and why should it not be, ‘yahan to Ganga bhi ulti behti hai’ i.e. even the Ganga flows in the reverse direction here.
 Ganga flows northwards in Banaras, flowing towards its source here and is hence called Uttar Vahini here.

-There are two most sought after categories of visitors in Banaras.
-First are foreigners who all the service providers presume to be wealthy irrespective of who they are and where they come from.
-This leads to the belief that they can part with money more easily than the domestic visitors.
-Second are the Telugu speaking visitors.
-Visiting from Hyderabad, I never felt out of place with Telugu sight and sounds around me.
-The moment I said I am from Hyderabad, I heard ‘Chapandi, Randi etc’.
+There are two most sought-after categories of visitors in Banaras.
+First, are foreigners who all the service providers presume to be wealthy irrespective of who they are and where they come from.
+This leads to the belief that they can part with money more easily than domestic visitors.
+The second is the Telugu-speaking visitors.
+Visiting from Hyderabad, I never felt out of place with the Telugu sights and sounds around me.
+The moment I said I am from Hyderabad, I heard ‘Chapandi, Randi, etc’.
 And after a point, I started saying I am from Delhi.

 Having said that, it is pretty much a global place.
 You can find most Indian communities having a small corner of the city to them.
 Where they get their kind of food, their language is spoken and their version of God is worshiped.
 You can find many nationalities roaming on the ghats and on the boats early morning and at the time of evening Aarti.